gsoules/MkDocs/digital-archive/docs/general/documentation-about.md

     An administrator has a user name and password that allow them to login to a Digital Archive site.
 Once logged in, they have all the privileges of an **Archivist**, but can also perform administrative functions.

-    Documentation for administrator is the **Site Administration** section.
+    Documentation for administrators is in the **Site Administration** section.
     See [Getting Started for Administrators](/administrator/getting-started-administrator)

     An administrator cannot modify Digital Archive functionality unless they are also a **Developer**.